pingcap/docs/tidb-cloud/import-parquet-files.md

         When you use this feature, you need to specify a custom mapping rule between Parquet files and a single target table in the following fields:

         - **Source file name**: enter a pattern that matches the names of the Parquet files to be imported.
 If you have one Parquet file only, you can enter the filename here directly.
-Note that the names of the Parquet files must include the suffix ".parquet ".
+Note that the names of the Parquet files must include the suffix `.parquet`.

             For example: